 HOW TO AVOID THE TEACHER'S BURNOUT

-Published by Barbara Ratti in take care of yourself · 2 August 2017
+Published by Barbara Ratti in take care of yourself · Wednesday 02 Aug 2017

 I'm a teacher in a Primary school, and I usually get to June overwhelmed, nerves frazzled and tired, but this year, I have studied and practised a self-care planner to avoid draining my energy and help my pupils without losing my balance and my health.